 As a result, asking prices are being inflated and there are ongoing bidding wars which further raises the cost of owning a home.
 It is a seller’s market.

 Right now, mortgages may be affordable to more people, but houses are not.
 According to Zillow, in 2020, the average cost of a house in the U.S. increased by 5.8%.
 There is a chance that the price of properties will increase in the coming months, but more houses will likely be available in 2021.
 If more houses open up, then the cost of owning real estate will go down.
+A home affordability calculator is helpful in determining what is cost-efficient for each prospective home buyer.

 Buyer’s Market in 2021?